 The water business has presented the Guijuelo filtering plant, a biofactory project in which the waste generated by the agri-food industry, together with the sludge from the plant, is transformed into energy, biofuels, bioplastics and biofertilisers.
 In this way, the 3,000 tonnes of biowaste treated in the biofactory are converted into enough biofuel to power 50 vehicles, which already drive around the municipality with the biomethane obtained at the filtering plant.
-Betting on the cities of the future | Transforming leadership.
-Figures and context of the FCC Group | Positive success: milestones and awards

-2.5.
-Positive success: milestones and awards
+2.5 Positive success: milestones and awards

-| A year of action and achievement
+A year of action and achievement